phprn/psr/_docs/psr/PSR-16-simple-cache.md

      * Persists data in the cache, uniquely referenced by a key with an optional expiration TTL time.
      *
      * @param string                 $key   The key of the item to store.
-     * @param mixed                  $value The value of the item to store, must be serializable.
+     * @param mixed                  $value The value of the item to store.
+Must be serializable.
      * @param null|int|\DateInterval $ttl   Optional.
 The TTL value of this item.
 If no value is sent and
      *                                      the driver supports TTL then the library may set a default value
      *                                      for it or let the driver take care of that.